psychemedia/eurydice-resources/resources/fundraising_relief.md

 "EURYDICE" FUND.

 At the meeting of the general committee of the Eurydice Relief Fund, held in the Dockyard last week, the 4th of November was fixed as the date of the final meeting.
-The following announcement has, howvever, been made since by Mr. F. Penfold, the honorary secretary :—In consequence of the absence of the First Lord of the Admiralty and the Secretary of State for War from England, it is not possible to complete the deed of transfer of the funds to the Royal Commissioners of the Patriotic Fund.
+The following announcement has, however, been made since by Mr. F. Penfold, the honorary secretary :—In consequence of the absence of the First Lord of the Admiralty and the Secretary of State for War from England, it is not possible to complete the deed of transfer of the funds to the Royal Commissioners of the Patriotic Fund.
 It will, therefore, be necessary to postpone the final committee meeting ordered for the 4th proximo to a date shortly after the return of the two trustees, of which due notice will be given.
 I may, however, say that arrangements have been made for the the payments ordered to be made from the 1st October to be carried out, and sufficient funds have been placed to the credit of the Patriotic Fuund.

+---
+TEXT

+With the handover rearranged, the Eurydice Relief Committee met for the final time in Portsmouth Dockyard and received their final report.

+The committee was then dissolved.

 ---
 https://www.britishnewspaperarchive.co.uk/viewer/bl/0000290/18781211/007/0002